 We’ve contemplated a few different causes for this recent phenomenon, as well as compiling some guidance for internal communicators.

 A commitment to improving DEI means an ongoing state of self-reflection and self-awareness, unlearning and relearning.
-At an organisational level, that can seem like a lot of talk, but not much action.
+At an organizational level, that can seem like a lot of talk, but not much action.
 For employees, it’s hard to maintain energy and enthusiasm if you’re not seeing any results.

 Interest and passion can turn into apathy.
 So while employees fully support DEI activity, they may feel they hear too much from comms without seeing and feeling enough real change in the culture, policies and ways of working.